mercadopago/devsite-docs/guides/wix/v0/connection.en.md

-# Connect and configure Mercado Pag in a Wix store
+# Connect and configure Mercado Pago in a Wix store

 Connecting and configuring Mercado Pago as a payment method in your Wix store can be done in two simple and quick steps.
 In the first one, you connect Mercado Pago as a payment method in your Wix store, and in the second one, you configure the connector with your production credentials.